LeeJepsen/Team-Performance-Monitoring-Dashboard/README.md

 ## Functionality & Features

-This repository contains: The code to run the app in R, dataset, and screenshots can be found in subsequent folders.
-More information on how to run the app can be found in the "How-To" Folder.
+This repository contains:  The code to run the app in R, dataset, and screenshots, which can be found in subsequent folders.
+More information on how to run the app can be found in the "How To" Folder.

 <img width="700" height="300" alt="image" src="https://github.com/user-attachments/assets/f4485dec-2c86-4046-ad8c-160c154146c7" />